Aiven-Open/klaw-docs/docs/Concepts/workflows.md

 Request and approval

-One of the primary advantages of using Klaw is the governance it adds to the growing Apache Kafka® landscape.
+One of the primary advantages of using Klaw is the governance it adds to the growing Apache Kafka landscape.
 Developers can **request** new topics, schemas, ACLs, or connectors themselves.
 The request is then reviewed and **approved** by another member of the same team.